zappascout/devil_notes-sources/docs/notes_12_devil.md

 ###251
 ==he professes to find meaning in it only as part of a community==:
-From the King's Day speech, "I am happiest when I am part of a community."
+From van Rossum's King's Day speech, "I am happiest when I am part of a community."

 ###253